 2. Systems Administration: Configure, install, and maintain mostly Windows computer systems and some Linux systems in a stand-alone and networked environment.
 Lock down Windows and some Linux computers in a mixed environment based upon classified security requirements.
 Manage user accounts for Windows/Linux systems, reset passwords, and perform annual computer recertification.
 Research, diagnose and resolve complex computer system software and hardware issues as they arise.
 (20%)

 Note: This job summary and listing of duties is for the purpose of describing the position and its essential functions at time of hire and may change over time.

-Security: A secret clearance or higher is required.
-Applicant selected will be subject to a government security clearance investigation and must meet the requirements for access to classified information.
-Eligibility requirements include U.S. citizenship.
+TS/SCI Clearance w/ CI Poly is required.
+Applicants selected will be subject to a Government security investigation and must meet the eligibility requirements for an SSBI and access to Sensitive Compartmented Information.
+Must also be eligible for a Polygraph examination.
+Eligibility requirements include US citizenship.

 Meet Some of Johns Hopkins Applied Physics Laboratory's Employees